vacu9708/Signal-processing/Fourier transform/README.md

 ### Characteristics
 * maximum frequency limit = sampling frequency / (2 * sampling time)
-* The longer time the signal is measured, the better the frequency resolution is.
+* The frequency resolution can be increased by either reducing the samplling frequency or increasing the size of the sample buffer..
   For example : to measure 1 Hz, the signal has to be recorded for 1 second and to measure 0.1 Hz, the signal has to be recorded for 10 seconds.
 * The sampling of a signal whose frequencies are not an integer multiple of the frequency resolution results in a jump in the time signal, and a "smeared" FFT spectrum.